RedHatInsights/frontend-components/packages/rule-components/README.md

 #### `detail`

-Function to show something specific in detail of collapsible row.
+Function or React node to show something specific in detail of collapsible row.

 #### `isLoading`